All the undergraduate and postgraduate courses we offer at the School of Psychology are grouped into several disciplines:

 Some of our psychology courses offer units in practical work experience.
-We partner with over 450 organisations in Australia and around the world to give you as much choice in your placement as possible.
+We partner with a large number of diverse organisations in Australia and around the world, to give you as much choice in your placement as possible.
 Proven ability to apply your knowledge in a work situation is one of the most valuable skills you can provide to a prospective employer.

 Already a registered psychologist?

 If you're already a registered psychologist, Deakin offers a supervisor training program approved by the Psychology Board of Australia (PsyBA).

 The program's designed to meet the needs of registered psychologists who seek or wish to retain supervisor endorsement for supervising colleagues, students and others.